Alcohol licensing laws of the United Kingdom

-The person making the purchase must themselves be at least 18 years old.
+The person making the purchase must be at least 18 years old.
+Before 2003, children aged 5 and over were legally allowed to drink alcohol in a beer garden, but not in the bar area of licensed premises, as long as the drink had been bought by an adult.

-The Licensing Act 2003 thoroughly revised and consolidated into one Act all the many separate legislative provisions that previously covered licensed premises in England and Wales.
+The Licensing Act 2003 thoroughly revised and consolidated into one act all the many separate legislative provisions that previously covered licensed premises in England and Wales.
 The Licensing (Scotland) Act 2005 brought the same reforms to Scotland.

-The same reforms have been proposed for Northern Ireland, but have not been enacted; sale of alcohol there remains more strictly regulated than in Great Britain.
+The same reforms have been proposed for Northern Ireland but have not been enacted; sale of alcohol there remains more strictly regulated than in Great Britain.